On this page

 Here’s the process suppliers typically follow:

-Step 1: Understand QuickBooks’ EDI limitations
+Understand QuickBooks’ EDI limitations

 QuickBooks, whether Desktop or Online, doesn’t have built-in EDI features.
 That means purchase orders, invoices, and ASNs have to be filled out and sent by your team.
 To stay compliant, you’ll need an integration tool.

-Step 2: Identify your retailer’s EDI requirements
+Identify your retailer’s EDI requirements

 Every retailer has different EDI mandates.
 Document these requirements so you know exactly what your QuickBooks integration must handle.
+Keep track of these documents and clarify what vendors can handle when you book a call with them.

-Step 3: Choose an EDI integration solution
+Choose an EDI integration solution

 -